 This type of environment is not ideal for training.
 By using protected contact, there is no need for punishment, force or threats.
 The trainer doesn’t have to hit the horse or wave a whip to get the horse out of her space.
 Protected contact means the potential for punishment is gone.
 Rather than trying to defend her space and fight with an animal, a trainer using protected contact can just take a step back from a pushy horse.

 Clicker trainers try to avoid punishment-based training methods.
 They do this by first visualizing how the “perfect” animal would behave.
-Then, the trainer figures out a step by step shaping process to get the animal from where he is now to how he should be behaving.
+Then, the trainer figures out a step-by-step shaping process to get the animal from where he is now to how he should be behaving.

 However, this means that the trainer can’t wait to react until after an unwanted behavior occurs.
-Instead, the trainer has to be pro-active and teach the horse from the start appropriate, alternative behaviors that are incompatible with unwanted behaviors.
+Instead, the trainer has to be pro-active and, from the start, teach the horse appropriate, alternative behaviors that are incompatible with unwanted behaviors.